 Beginning in Primary, students are exposed to iPad applications in a developmentally appropriate way, providing first-hand experience of how technology can support their learning while practicing skills and seeking information that supports thematic learning.
 Starting in Kindergarten, students begin to visit our Lower Campus’ computer lab weekly where mouse and keyboarding skills, coupled with internet navigation, introduce students to the world of computers.
 As their technological confidence grows, students begin to create, document, present, and publish their work.
 Through the use of iPad apps and websites, our students are able to explore digital art and coding in a way that builds on the skills learned from year to year.
 In addition, our Technology Educator meets regularly with individual classroom teachers to strategically incorporate technology into the classroom curriculum.

 In addition to the technology lab, students in grades Kindergarten through Grade 3 operate in an environment of 1:1 iPads.

-Used to support both teaching and learning, PBDA incorporates the use of a variety of digital learning tools including Smartboards, Smart TVs, iPads, iMacs, Chromebooks, and robotics systems in our classrooms.
-These tools increase student engagement, generate new learning opportunities, promote both collaboration and problem solving, all while preparing our students for the digital future.
+Across both campuses, PBDA utilizes a variety of digital learning tools including Smartboards, Smart TVs, iPads, iMacs, Chromebooks, and robotics systems in our classrooms to support both teaching and learning.
+These tools increase student engagement, generate new learning opportunities, and promote both collaboration and problem-solving, all while preparing our students for the digital future.

-PBDA believes that schools should play a role in teaching students to use technology appropriately.
-Rather than banning the devices that students use in their daily lives, PBDA teachers guide them in developing the skills needed to be productive digital citizens.
+We believe that schools should play a role in teaching students to use technology appropriately.
+Rather than banning the devices that students use in their daily lives, our teachers instead guide them in developing the skills needed to be productive digital citizens.
 Please visit DigitalCitizenship.net for more information.